kelvinkaicheung/Kelvin-Ip-Profile/README.md

 # Kelvin-Ip-Profile
 # epicstreets.com
 A quarter of a year project using React (Next.js), Mysql.
-Check it out here.
+Check it out <a href="https://github.com/kelvinkaicheung/Kelvin-Ip-Profile/blob/bc61970cdcc5e0a4ab9276d653551d69c629fc4c/epicstreets.md"> here </a>.

 # websummer.co.uk
 A 2 weeks project using Bootstrap and native javascript.
 Check it out here.